ualberta-mueller-group/MCGS/docs/development-notes.md

     - `sumgame::solve_with_timeout`
         - Currently spawns a thread which calls `_solve_with_timeout`, and the main thread blocks until completion or timeout.
         - This may interfere with some performance profiling tools, but other implementations based on checking a clock seem to be costly.
+        - Calls `sumgame::_pre_solve_pass()` before search, which calls `game::split()` on
+        each active subgame, and calls `game::normalize()` on all active subgames (whether or not they are the result of a split)
     - `sumgame::solve`
         - runs until completion, without timing out
     - `sumgame::solve_with_games`
         - Temporarily adds `game`s to the sum, calls `sumgame::solve`, then removes `game`s and returns the result.
         - Useful for playing a difference game

+    - Search postpones playing moves on `integer_game` and `dyadic_rational`
+        games until there are no more moves to play on other subgames
+    - Among duplicate subgames (as determined by comparing local hashes of games), only one copy yields moves, and the others are skipped

 ## "Logically `const`" Interface for Solving Games
 - In both `alternating_move_game` and `sumgame`, the public `solve` methods are declared as `const`.